-Our learners are able to joing our homeschool centre where we follow the Cambridge Primary cirriculum as well as the reading, math and music programmes.
+Once our preschoolers are ready for Grade school, our learners are able to join our homeschool centre where we follow the Cambridge Primary cirriculum as well as the reading, math and music programmes.
 Cambridge Primary is an international education programme, typically for young learners aged 5 to 11 years and is used in primary schools around the world. ...
 The Cambridge Primary Curriculum promotes an inquiry-based approach to learning to develop thinking skills and encourage intellectual engagement.

 Learning to love learning.
 Our research shows that good learning at school habits matter.
 We encourage students to reflect on their learning during school time so that they are able to build on experience and plan ahead.
 They will be confident, innovative and resourceful school children, secure in their knowledge yet open to new ideas and opinions.
 They will also be responsible to themselves for their school work, and to others.
 These habits lay the foundations for productive study and employment, and are actively promoted and encouraged by the syllabuses and qualifications.